Stories making the Sunday papers

 Peaceful gathering

-The popular Gurten Festival in the open air atop a small promontory overlooking Bern sold out for the first time – and packed in 20,000 visitors a day without unusual peace and calm.
+The popular Gurten Festival in the open air atop a small promontory overlooking Bern sold out for the first time – and packed in 20,000 visitors a day.

-Young festival-goers were crowing the city trams on their way home after the four-day festival officially ended early Sunday morning.
+Young festival-goers were crowding the city trams on their way home after the four-day festival officially ended early Sunday morning.
 Organisers said the entire event was extremely calm and there were only minor health incidents.

 "I have rarely experienced a festival so peaceful," spokesman Simon Haldemann said.